supercollider/scvim/README.md

 Defaults to `"~/.vim/bundle/scvim/bin/sc_dispatcher"`.
 Change it if you have installed the plugin in other location.

-Example `.vimrc` line for debian/ubuntu users:
+Example `.vimrc` line for gnome-terminal users:

     let g:sclangTerm = "gnome-terminal -x $SHELL -ic"